preethamam/CrackDenseLinkNet-DeepLearning-CrackSegmentation/README.md

 ## CrackDenseLinkNet dataset only

 ## Citation
 CrackDenseLinkNet dataset is available to the public.
-When used, please cite as:
+Please cite this article when used as:
 ```bibtex
 @article{preethsm2023crackdenselinknet,
 author = {Preetham Manjunatha and Sami F Masri and Aiichiro Nakano and Landon Carter Wellford},